Kheeper

 Deploy to it like any other host:

-kheeper releases create myorg/my-host:v1 \
+kheeper releases create myorg/web-server:v1 \

---image kheeper.com/myorg/webapp:v1 \
+--image us.kheeper.com/myorg/webapp:v1 \

 --config-file config.json

-kheeper hosts activate myorg/my-host:v1
+kheeper hosts activate myorg/web-server:v1

 See Working with Hosts and Configuring Images for details.